jeremy-farnault/react-game/README.md

     - ~~Can't draw if no action points~~
     - ~~Play a card takes an action~~

-BUG: CANT DRAW AND PLAY EVEN IF BUTTON DISABLED
+~~BUG: CANT DRAW AND PLAY EVEN IF BUTTON DISABLED~~

-Attack and kill heroes to win the game;
+Attack and kill heroes to win the game
+    - Attack mode enable click on ennemy
+    - Deal damage equal to simple rule
+    - Remove life points
+    - Remove hero if dead

 Map travel based on The Dwarves
+Simple animation (react move)
 Find background the right height

 Put all color values etc in grid and colors file